 Fewer costly mistakes

-And for homeowners, that means a roofing process that is faster, safer, more transparent, and far more predictable from start to finish.
+And for homeowners, that means a roofing process that is faster, safer, more efficient, and far more predictable from beginning to end.